Modeling new materials thanks to quantum physics

 This is a far-reaching paradigm shift, replacing the cost and time required by working with brick-and-mortar facilities with those of computing engines.
 Because of this, quantum-mechanical simulations have become massively used tools for scientific discovery and technological advancement.
 Jean-Yves Delannoy, Modeling Domain leader at Solvay, collaborates with various universities specializing in molecular modeling and especially with EPFL, the prestigious Swiss Federal Institute of Technology.

-The aim is to broaden the range of skills and competences in modeling within the group to allow the understanding of materials of varying complexity and meet the materials and chemical needs of tomorrow.
+The aim is to broaden the range of skills and competences in modeling within the Group to allow the understanding of materials of varying complexity and meet the materials and chemical needs of tomorrow.
 “With EPFL, we are fortunate enough to communicate with various experts who can respond to Solvay's fundamental projects such as catalysis or solid state electrolytes”, says Delannoy.
-“Two perfect examples where observing the atomic level is key to understand the performance of the materials.”
-Molecular modeling is set to become increasingly important in Solvay’s research projects, allowing the group to maintain its leadership position in chemical and material innovation.
+“Two perfect examples where observing the atomic level is key to understanding the performance of the materials.”

 (Partially) understanding quantum physics